NWU-CMPG323-2024/project-1-SelloNkitseng/README.md

 # Project Overview

 This repository serves as the main hub for my projects.
-Below is a detailed guide on how it is used, documentation, branching strategy, .gitignore usage, and handling of credentials and sensitive information.
+Below is a detailed guide on which Repository it uses, documentation, branching strategy, .gitignore usage, and handling of credentials and sensitive information.

 # Repositories